-The emotional discovery technique I followed to heal from TMS is called JournalSpeak, a form of expressive writing therapy.
+The emotional discovery technique I followed to heal from TMS is called JournalSpeak, taught by Nicole Sachs LCSW.
+It is a form of expressive writing therapy.
 As it involves a daily practice of journaling your difficult emotions, I know how tricky it can be to journal every day.
 Trying to identify stuff that we are so used to burying can be hard, I hear you.

 Once you start a practice like this you might have a few BIG topics that you know need addressing...some significant events in your life that really knocked you, but stress illnesses can actually be caused by a lifetime of smaller stresses getting buried that build-up, little things that might seem much less significant.
 If they were hurtful or caused you to stress at the time, then it’s worth giving them a voice, no matter how small they appear now.